 That said, our music and other coverage of “the good stuff,” as the masthead proclaims, will continue to flourish.
 We have an exceptional group of writers, not just IMHO but others have noticed – John Seetoo got a Facebook shout out from master guitarist Steve Hunter himself, for John’s Lou Reed article in Issue 103.
 And how could Copper not write about Beethoven’s 250th birthday?

-In memoriam: The rock music world recently lost musician-composer-filmmaker Ivan Král (71), Patti Smith’s long-time bassist, guitarist and vocalist, and Gary Gill (64), guitarist for seminally influential post-punk band Gang of Four.
+In memoriam: The rock music world recently lost musician-composer-filmmaker Ivan Král (71), Patti Smith’s long-time bassist, guitarist and vocalist, and Andy Gill (64), guitarist for seminally influential post-punk band Gang of Four.
 Král played on many of Smith’s albums including the landmark Horses and wrote songs for Smith, U2, Simple Minds, Iggy Pop, David Bowie and others.
-Gary Gill’s sparse, cutting guitar style was a defining element of Gang of Four’s angular yet danceable sound and influenced uncountable guitarists to follow.
+Andy Gill’s sparse, cutting guitar style was a defining element of Gang of Four’s angular yet danceable sound and influenced uncountable guitarists to follow.
 I saw Gang of Four play The Ritz in New York in the early 1980s and they rocked the house so hard the roadies had to hold onto the PA stacks to keep them from falling over during the show.
 RIP.

 In this issue: Professor Larry Schenbeck and Anne E. Johnson celebrate a monumental musical milestone: the 250th birthday of Ludwig van Beethoven.
 Anne also traces the career of the Kings of Leon.
 WL Woodward contributes Part Two of his major piece on Grateful Dead sonic wizard Owsley “Bear” Stanley.
 Tom Gibbs finds more crates to dig through, from comedy to the Cramps.
 J.I.
 Agnew gives us the first installment of “Secrets of the Phono Cartridge.”
 Wayne Robins examines the Rock & Roll Hall of Fame.